Don’t make the black line a red line.

 You will be asked to perform shoulder range of motion and muscle strength tests.
 Where the pain is felt, both at rest and during movement of the shoulder, provides important clues as to the cause of the shoulder pain.

 Then we’ll work to get you back in the water as soon as we can.
-As part of our treatment, we’ll educate you on what caused the problem, and work with you to find ways to avoid the same thing happening again.
+As part of our treatment, we use soft tissue and myofascial release techniques, joint mobilisation and shockwave therapy.
+We also educate you on what caused the problem, and work with you to find ways to avoid the same thing happening again.

 If you’re in pain when you swim, take the plunge and call Relinque Sports & Spinal Group on 03 9499 9644 to make an appointment to treat it today.